rams3sh/Dirty-Scripts/Thupparivalan/README.md

 ii. thuppu.config - The config file for the tool

-iii. credentials.json - File containing your credentials required to query,fetch and download files using google drive api
+iii. credentials.json - File containing your credential tokens/secrets required to get authorization token for querying and fetching files using google drive api

 For iii. above, follow the below steps